-A: Subsequent to the commencement of the installment sales contract, the nonresident seller must pay income tax on all payments received from the buyer during the taxable year when the seller files his/her nonresident income tax returns.
-When the final installment payment is made by the buyer and the deed is conveyed, the seller must go to a Division field office to make the minimum 2% estimated tax payment on the final payment received from the buyer.
-Secondly, the Division of Taxation will verify all tax payments made by the seller on the total amounts received from the buyer and all related nonresident tax returns.
+A: Subsequent to the commencement of the installment sales contract the non-resident seller must pay income tax on all payments received during the taxable year from the buyer when the seller files his/her non-resident income tax returns.
+When the final installment payment is made by the buyer and the deed is conveyed, the seller must go to a Division field office to make the minimum 2% estimated tax payment on the buyer's final payment received.

+Secondly, the Division of Taxation will verify all tax payments made by the seller on the total amounts received from the buyer and all related non-resident tax returns.
 The seller will complete a GIT/REP-2 form which will then be stamped with the Division's raised seal and act as a receipt for the seller to be forwarded to the appropriate county clerk with the deed for recording (see Technical Bulletin No. 57, subparagraph 2).